 Publication Date: November 2017

 NPR Best Book of 2017

 “Destined to be a classic L.A. novel.”—Michael Connelly

 Wonder Valley was February’s pick for book club.
 I read the book on my Kindle in one week not because I was hooked, but rather I only had one week till we met up to discuss the book.
-Which then got pushed back one month so I cannot share what the other women think.
+To summarize the book clubs sentiment, thumbs down.

 Main Characters (+ their immediate crew)

 Each character is in some fashion running (some literally) from a previous traumatic experience.
 All their paths cross and they ultimately help one another find a degree of closure.
 I did not identify with any of the characters.
 Maybe if I were to have a traumatic experience that I hadn’t come to terms with I would have enjoy the story.
 While reading, I kept waiting for the aha moment.
 It never came.